-What follows are the procedures for a four-stage process that is intended comply with federal, state, and local laws, and is deeply grounded in Dominican's identity and culture of commitment to social justice and the common good.
+What follows are the procedures for a process that is intended comply with federal, state, and local laws, and is deeply grounded in Dominican's identity and culture of commitment to social justice and the common good.
 The University's intention, at every stage of the process, is to promote a more just and humane campus by effectively investigating and resolving violations of University policy, while also providing support and affirming the rights and humanity of complainants and respondent.
-The University is committed to the prompt, fair, impartial, and equitable resolution of all alleged or suspected violations of the Policy about which the University knows or reasonably should know.